F-Aghaeipoor/BioML/README.md

 BioML is a library that generates an auto ML pipleline to classify long cancers using biopsy samples of diffrent individuals.

-This is a research project, which is still unpublished.
+This is a part of a research project, which has not published yet.